Comcast/xCOMPASS/README.md

 To address these limitations, we created xCOMPASS, an open-sourced framework that presents a solution that does not require much expertise/training in privacy domain to identify privacy engineering requirements during PTM.

-1. xCOMPASS presents a lightweight questionnaire (i.e., yes-no questions),
+1. xCOMPASS presents a lightweight questionnaire (i.e., yes-no questions).
-2. identifies privacy requirements based on the answers, and
+2. It identifies privacy requirements based on the answers.
-3. maps the requirements to privacy principles (e.g., privacy laws) and mitigation strategies (e.g., de-identification).
+3. It maps the requirements to privacy principles (e.g., privacy laws) and mitigation strategies (e.g., de-identification).

 # Who Can Benefit

-Please stay tuned!
-This section is a work in progress. :grin:
+We designed xCOMPASS for people who are not privacy experts.
+It can benefit people in the following roles:

+- Application developers
+- Product designers
+- Managers and organization leaders

+Meanwhile, it certainly can also benefit privacy experts, such as:

+- Security and privacy engineers
+- Data protection engineers
+- Data governance engineers

+and others that work with an application and would like to identify privacy engineering requirements for the application.

 # What I Can Do with It

-Please stay tuned!
-This section is a work in progress. :grin:
+xCOMPASS can be used in (but not limited to) the following use cases:

+- A developer or a team of developers that create a new application that collects personal information.
+- A developer or a team of developers that maintains applications that collect and store personal information.
+- A privacy engineer that analyzes and maintains privacy engineering requirements for systems and applications.
+- A data protection/governance engineer that works on protocols for data collection and usage in an organization.

 # Contribution